athowes/multi-agyw/README.md

   - [ ] Have added the diagnostic output but remains to say how to solve it
 - [ ] [`ind` values outside [0, 1]](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L102) (possibly traced back to `survey::` functions).
 Try to fix
   - [ ] Start by adding a diagnostic warning, if that's possible in `orderly`
-- [ ] It's not OK to fit overlapping age categories at the same time as e.g. use some data twice to inform precision parameter estimate of age random effects.
+- [x] It's not OK to fit overlapping age categories at the same time as e.g. use some data twice to inform precision parameter estimate of age random effects.
 Find a way to generate 15-24 age category estimates from 15-19 and 20-24.
 Population size weighting?
   - Population size data can be obtained from Naomi model [outputs](https://imperiallondon.sharepoint.com/sites/HIVInferenceGroup-WP/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=g7J9el&cid=1beffd0f%2D9df9%2D4a8b%2Db79c%2Df4bed7428f73&RootFolder=%2Fsites%2FHIVInferenceGroup%2DWP%2FShared%20Documents%2FData%2FSpectrum%20files%2F2021%20naomi&FolderCTID=0x0120000FA834E7B0DC9A4A865FA1C3F87255B3) and can be read in using [`spud::sharepoint`](https://github.com/mrc-ide/naomi-orderly/blob/f162d2d227a30150fa078187a8c83ddb84164be0/src/bwa_raw_survey_bwa2013bais_addsexbehav/script.R#L2)
   - In Naomi standard errors for different levels of aggregation are produced using [sparse matrix multiplication in TMB](https://github.com/mrc-ide/naomi/blob/master/src/tmb.cpp#L689).
 The input matrix `A_out` determining the aggregation is produced by [`naomi_output_frame`](https://github.com/mrc-ide/naomi/blob/master/R/model.R#L1-L74)
+  - [ ] This is done for the `aaa_fit_multi-sexbehav-sae` but needs to be transfered to `aaa_fit_all-dhs-multi-sexbehav-sae`

 ### High priority

 - [x] Create upper and lower credible estimates of probabilities using `inla.posterior.sample`.
 See the `multinomial_model` function